rswt-rbartlett/cyber-security-framework/2-Implement-appropriate-mitigations/Step-05-Architecture-and-Configuration.md

 ## Reduce attack surface
 Your 'attack surface' is what an attacker can see, either from the public internet, or from a compromised device inside your network.
 Like most security decisions, reducing your attack surface is a balance between security and usability.
 Beware implementing technical controls which make it too difficult for staff to do their job, as they will implement their own workarounds which will increase security risk.
 > [!NOTE]
-> The following guidelines support compliance with the Cyber Essentials **Firewalls** requirements
+> The firewall guidelines below enable compliance with the Cyber Essentials **Firewalls** requirements (questions A4.1, A4.1.1, A4.5
 - Implement boundary firewalls and internet gateways
 	- All routers and firewalls should prevent any direct access to staff computers inside your network.
 	- For smaller offices the router provided by your ISP may be sufficient.